-This scrumptious Vietnamese-inspired taco recipe we’re featuring today comes from Laurel Randolph’s cookbook, The Instant Pot No-Pressure Cookbook.
-These humble meals pack in flavour, variety, and drool-worthiness without requiring much culinary skill on your end.
+This scrumptious Vietnamese-inspired Instant Pot beef tacos recipe comes from Laurel Randolph’s cookbook, The Instant Pot No-Pressure Cookbook.
+Her humble meals pack in the flavour, variety, and drool-worthiness without requiring much culinary skill on your end.
 Laurel’s humble approach to pressure cooking – and teaching us how to master it in her cookbooks – is refreshing, delicious, and ultimately rewarding with recipes like this.

 This is the perfect summertime recipe for entertaining or getting a quick weeknight dinner on the table.
 The meat is tender and slightly spicy, bursting with umami flavour.
 Shredded slaw, jalapeños, cilantro, and zingy lime make for the perfect crunchy toppings, bringing together that awesome Vietnamese street food vibe right to your dinner table.
 Let’s face it – you’d be waiting in a long line for tacos like these otherwise!